romprr/Data_Engineering_Project_2025/README.md

 ### Abstract

 ## Datasets Description

 ## Queries

 ## Requirements

 ## Note for Students

-* Clone the created repository offline;
+- Clone the created repository offline;
-* Add your name and surname into the Readme file and your teammates as collaborators
+- Add your name and surname into the Readme file and your teammates as collaborators
-* Complete the field above after project is approved
+- Complete the field above after project is approved
-* Make any changes to your repository according to the specific assignment;
+- Make any changes to your repository according to the specific assignment;
-* Ensure code reproducibility and instructions on how to replicate the results;
+- Ensure code reproducibility and instructions on how to replicate the results;
-* Add an open-source license, e.g., Apache 2.0;
+- Add an open-source license, e.g., Apache 2.0;
-* README is automatically converted into pdf
+- README is automatically converted into pdf

+## CONNECTION TO INSIGHTS

+### Postgres

+- Put the credentials
+- Create a new connection using the database information
+- Query the stock database

+### Mongo

+- Open the container's command line
+- Run the following command with the rigth credentials (mongosh "mongodb://USERNAME:PASSWORD@localhost:PORT/DB_NAME?authSource=DATABASE_NAME_FOR_AUTH")